This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - Federation Walk – a 3.5-kilometre pedestrian walkway located at the northern end of the Gold Coast Oceanway on the Southport Spit.

-- Lamington National Park – many fantastic walking trails from short walks to all day hikes.
+- Lamington National Park – has many fantastic walking trails from short walks to all-day hikes.
 O’Reilly’s Tree Top Walk is 180 metres in length and made up of 9 suspension bridges.
-Also do the Booyang Boardwalk and Tooloona Creek circuit.
+Also, do the Booyang Boardwalk and Tooloona Creek circuit.